fondemen/vagrant-kubernetes/README.md

 ### Ingress configuration

 #### TRAEFIK
 The version of Traefik to install.
 Check tags on [Docker Hub](https://hub.docker.com/_/traefik).
+Set to latest to get the latest version.
-Default is 2.2.
+Default is latest.

 #### TRAEFIK_DB_PORT
 The port at which exposing the Traefik dashoard.
 Set to 0 to disable.